 Also important: it is absolutely okay if you don’t know what path you want to take (I don’t either, and neither do a lot of people).
 This series is about self-discovery in order to achieve personal growth and eventually accomplish your goals.
 I would highly recommend answering these questions as a starting point (and add to it if necessary!)
 The point is to start there to explore various avenues you take to end up doing things you love.

 Need help creating your vision?
-Download the Worksheet!
+These books will help!

 Click here to go to the second post in the series!
 Learn about how I paid the price for neglecting my health and focusing on just my mind so that you don’t make that mistake!